Performance of Empirical Risk Minimization For Principal Component Regression: Introduction

+where $\| \cdot \|_2$ denotes the Euclidean norm.
+It is straightforward to check that $\hat{\bm \vartheta} = \widehat{\mathbf P}' \bm Y / T$.
+We remark that in many empirical forecasting applications it is common to augment PCR with lags of the dependent variable.
+We conjecture that the analysis and results of this paper can be extended to such settings, but leave the formal analysis for future research.

-PCR may be interpreted as regularized empirical risk minimization.\footnote{ We remark that in this paper we use the expression ``empirical risk minimization for principal component regression'' only for simplicity.
-A more appropriate name for the procedure we study would be ``regularized empirical risk minimization based on principal component analysis''.} Consider the class of prediction rules indexed by $\bm \theta \in \mathbb R^p$ given by \( f_{\bm \theta\,t} = \bm \theta ' \bm X_{t} \).
+PCR can be formulated as a regularized empirical risk minimization procedure.\footnote{ We remark that in this paper we use the expression ``empirical risk minimization for principal component regression'' only for simplicity.
+A more appropriate name for the procedure we study would be ``regularized empirical risk minimization based on principal component analysis''.} Consider the class of linear prediction rules $\bm \theta' \bm X_t$, indexed by $\bm \theta \in \mathbb R^p$.
 Then PCR can be cast as the regularized empirical risk minimization problem given by

 where

 is the empirical risk and